prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 The mapping file is stored locally to expedite category conversion.
 Depending on the size of the adpod each adapter could have 20-30 bids.
 Storing the mapping file locally will prevent HTTP calls being made for each category conversion.

-To get the subcategory to use, call this function:
+To get the subcategory to use, call this function, which needs to be imported from the `bidderFactory`:

 ```
-getIabSubCategory(key, pCategory)
+getIabSubCategory(bidderCode, pCategory)
 ```

 **Params**